Skip to main content

 Chase new heights at a Leeds climbing wall, such as City Bloc, located just a 20-minute walk from Leeds station.
 City Bloc offers an exciting climbing experience for everyone, from complete beginners to experienced climbers.
 Founded by four members of the Great British bouldering team, City Bloc is the perfect place to test your nerve and work up a sweat on a rainy day.

-Some of the best indoor activities Newcastle has to offer can be found at the many Newcastle art galleries and museums, which can be counted among some of the best in the UK and Europe.
+Some of the best indoor activities Newcastle has to offer can be found at the many art galleries and museums in the city, which can be counted among some of the best in the UK and Europe.
 For classical British art, visit the Laing Gallery, which has been a popular attraction for over 100 years.
 The gallery has a special Northern Spirit exhibit that focuses on talent from the North of England, as well as hosting a rotating array of historic and modern art, including regular talks by artists and curators.

-If you’re on the lookout for live music in the city, make the eye-catching Sage Gateshead your first port of call.
+If you’re on the lookout for live music in the city, make The Glasshouse International Centre for Music your first port of call (formerly Sage Gateshead).
 From folk music performances to enjoying your favourite film with a live orchestra, there’s something for all tastes and ages.
-Keep an eye on the website to see what’s coming up soon.

 For the thrill seekers